- experiMENTAL

 - Posts

-- Be data obsessed not data driven.
+- How to be data obsessed not data driven.

-Be data obsessed not data driven.
+How to be data obsessed not data driven.

 Being data driven is not enough.
 You need to become data obsessed.
 Here's how Uber did it and how you can too.